lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 Some of the members of the Royal Guard were pale, already showing signs of anxiety.
 Shining Armor, Ivory Rook, and Beam Fitter, remained composed and attentive.
 Vladimir finally stepped aside, not willing to participate in it.

-"-neck, inner thigh, groin area, underarm, stomach—by the looks of it they have blood circulation system very similar to ours," Stygian spoke academicaly impassionate, and for a second he reminded Cadance of Twilight in moments when she [i]really[/i] gets into topic that interests her and dissociates with reality completely, "One good cut or puncture, and they can just bleed out with whatever they have instead of blood...
+"-neck, inner thigh, groin area, underarm, stomach—by the looks of it they have blood circulation system very similar to ours," Stygian spoke impassionate, and this reminded Cadance of Twilight, specifically when she [i]really[/i] gets into topic that interests her and dissociates with reality completely, "One good cut or puncture, and they can just bleed out with whatever they have instead of blood...
 Some fluid plasma of unique sort?...
 Can't be sure.
 What could be troubling for us the most, is this—"

 His hooves moved into the opened section of a changeling's torso.
 Cadance noted the lack of use of telekinetic magic.
 Stygian scooped up and pulled dark glistening entrails of perished creature, his scrunched muzzle showing barely a hint of displeasure.

 "Oh, I can't watch..."
 Cadance murmured.
 But she kept watching anyway.

 "See this?"
 Stygian looked at them starkly, "It is a digestive system, atrophied because of lack of intended use, but in theory perfectly functionable nonetheless.
-They have a complete set of organs, you can see for yourselves if you wish.
+They have a complete set of organs, you can see it for yourselves if you wish.
 Ergo, we can posit that, for all intents and purposes, they are like ponies but severely twisted by dark magic."
 Stygian finished his grim speech, and made a pause to let the thought settle in.

 "What does that supposed to mean?"
 Shining asked with confusion, glancing at the living changelings, who didn't seemed to be thrilled by ongoing public autopsy, "What, they are mammals?"